Chapter 11: Keeping on Keeping on

 Return to Chapter 10: Dialing Up the Pressure

-It was 1999 and the entire planet was consumed with the countdown to the year 2000 and the assured chaos and anarchy that would surely follow when computers spontaneously detonated.
+It was 1999 and the entire planet was consumed with the countdown to the year 2000 and the widespread chaos and anarchy that would surely follow when computers spontaneously detonated.
 (In case you weren't born yet, none of those things happened.
 The worst part was it took everyone several months to learn to write "20XX" on their bank checks instead of "19xx"… back when writing checks was still a thing!)

 I was still doing signings for my February '99 release CLUB CUPID (newly updated and re-released if you missed it) and gearing up for my next release ABOUT LAST NIGHT in October of that year.